SEO Measurement Mistakes, Part 4: Links/

 5. Micromanaging Link Profile Metrics

-Now, I’ll check this stuff out at the beginning of a campaign to make sure the client’s profile is natural, nothing shady was going on, and there’s no penalty risk (and I’d recommend to do so regularly if you’re outsourcing your link building), but I simply don’t believe in having to regularly micromanage all the metrics that indicate a natural profile.
+Now, I’ll check this stuff out at the beginning of a campaign to make sure the client’s profile is natural, nothing shady was going on, and there’s no penalty risk, but I simply don’t believe in having to regularly micromanage all the metrics that indicate a natural profile.

 Why?
-Because this is not actionable data if you’re winning links the way the search engines want you to.
+Because these details are not actionable data if you’re winning links the way the search engines want you to.
 If you’re trying to win editorial links (article on editorial vs. acquired links here) like you should, you only have so much influence on the details and you’re risk-free anyways.
 That granular data might have helped indicate risk and reward for old-school link building tactics that were effective in the past, but it’s almost entirely irrelevant for running successful link-winning campaigns today.

 6. Not Examining Authority by Page